shipcod3/metasploit-modules/README.md

 # metasploit-modules
-This repository contains ROOTCON Labs' random metasploit payloads wherein some modules have already been merged with the Metasploit Framework
+This repository contains ROOTCON Labs' random metasploit modules wherein some modules have already been merged with the Metasploit Framework

 # Notes
 Use msftidy before pushing your code